The Phonics “Home-School” Connection for Reading

 Oh, and one more thing, my first graders can now READ all of their sight words, which means we skipped the whole “memorizing” thing!
 And not only that, but every time they learned a Secret to read a sight words, they could use it for a hundred more words, which meant no lost time, and no words lost!
 Can you imagine?
 (This is why teachers who use the Secrets always say they could never go back to teaching without them…. it’s just waaaayyyyyyy too much work and with so little to show for it!)

-So, visualize the “happy teacher dance” I did when I gave my kids BEST GIFT EVER this Christmas, and listened to them “ohhhh” and “ahhhh!”
+So, visualize the “happy teacher dance” that I did when I gave my kids BEST GIFT EVER this Christmas, and listened to them “ohhhh” and “ahhhh!”
 To say they were surprised would be an understatement!
 They were overwhelmed at the idea of getting to take the “grown-up” reading and writing Secrets home with them!
 (I later learned that some students had hung them next to their bed so that they could practice tell themselves the stories at night, and some kept them magnetized to their fridge in the kitchen, so brother and sister could use them for homework too, as our whole school uses Secret Stories).

 So, there you have it, the BEST GIFT I have ever given my students!